 There is a magnificent view of the Comtat Venaissin plain and surrounding hills.

-Children can enjoy the special children’s trail in english, following their parents around, hunting for answers!
+Children can enjoy the special children’s trail, following their parents around, hunting for answers!

 Free entry for children.